Paparoa meets Yeah Nah Pasaran

 There’s a lot of guns in New Zealand because of our hunting culture, and every farmer has two or three ‘shotties’ out the back.
 Taking certain types of semi-automatic weapons out of circulation was a step forward, of course, but we all know how easy it is to get your hands on a gun in this country.
 There’s more than a million of them in private hands.
 At least they have tightened up the licensing process though.
 The Christchurch killer brought his guns and ammunition online, and when he applied for his license the two referees he gave were people he had met in a chat room.
 Earlier, a man who had met him on a shooting range went to the police to warn them about this man, saying he was mentally unstable.
 They didn’t even keep a record of the discussion.
 So the killer got a license for 10 years.

 You mentioned White Rose.
-Big shout out to them, along with our independent researchers and our new mates in ParaDoxx.
+Big shout out to them, and to the independent researchers we work with and our new mates in ParaDoxx.
 Yes, we’re all concerned about weapons, especially when they’re coming from the black market, but there are just so many different ways of mounting a terrorist attack.
 Our primary goal has to be identifying the lone wolves and the psychopaths, because if they can’t get an assault weapon they will just think sideways.

 7) PM Ardern recently stated that: ‘A year on, I believe New Zealand and its people have fundamentally changed.
 I can’t see how you could have an event like this and not.’
 Do you agree?
 How has the state and how have civil society actors responded to the threat posed by right-wing extremists since the massacre?
 Can you point to successful or productive responses?
 And what has been missing from these responses thus far?